-Please complete this form and return it to Head teacher (or Clerk to the local governing board), who will acknowledge its receipt and inform you of the next stage in the procedure.
+Please complete this form and return it to headteacher (or Clerk to the local governing board), who will acknowledge its receipt and inform you of the next stage in the procedure.

 Your name:

 Your Address:

 Daytime telephone number:

 Evening telephone number:

-Dear sir/madam
+Dear sir/madam 1

-I submitted a formal c complaint to the school on
+I submitted a formal c complaint to the school ol on

 Date:

 My complaint was sub omitted to

 Name:

 and I received a respo onse from

 Name:

 on

 Date:

-I have attached copies of my formal complaint and of the responses from the school.
+I have attached copies s of my formal complai int and of the responses from the school.

-I am dissatisfied with t the way in which the procedure was carried out because:
+I am dissatisfied with the way in which the procedure was carried out because:

-You may continue on tach additional d ocuments, if y you wish.
+You may continue on separate paper, or attach additional documents, if you wish.

+acii additional documents, ii you wish.

 Number of additional pages attached

 What actions do you f eel might resolve the problem at this stage?

 Signature:

-Signature.

 Date:

 School use:

 Received by: Date

 Acknowledgement sent by: Date

-Complaint referred to :
+Complaint referred to

 Name Date

 Name Date